Breaking Bad: Franchise

-Real-life influence
+Cultural impact

 Several attempts to create a real restaurant concept after Los Pollos Hermanos have occurred, most notably in 2019, Family Style, Inc., a chain of restaurants in California, Nevada, and Illinois, which secured rights from Sony and with Gilligan's blessing to sell chicken dinners through Uber Eats under the name and branding "Los Pollos Hermanos" in a three-year deal.

 Law enforcement authorities have reported occasional instances of seizing blue crystal methamphetamine in drug-related arrests and raids.
 The appearance of "blue meth" in real-world drug use has been attributed to Breaking Bads popularity.

 In 2015, series creator Vince Gilligan publicly requested fans of the series to stop re-enacting a scene from "Caballo sin Nombre" in which Walter angrily throws a pizza onto his own roof after Skyler refuses to let him inside the house; this came after complaints from the home's real-life owner.